-The Careers Service Ambassador programme provides students with the opportunity to develop certain Aberdeen Graduate Attributes sought by employers while increasing awareness of the Careers and Employability Service across the student body.
+The Careers Ambassador programme provides students on both the Aberdeen and Qatar campuses with the opportunity to develop employability skills sought by employers whilst increasing awareness of the Careers and Employability Service across the student body.

 Why take part?